smooll-d/dotsetup/README.md

 # dotsetup
-Bash script used to setup my dotfiles.
+Bash script used to set up my dotfiles.

 ## Warning Stuff
 I wanted to include this message at the end of the README but I feel like I have to say this before doing anything else: